 SSSD includes tasks such as, but not limited to:

-Removal of asbestos-containing insulation on pipes.
+Removal of asbestos-containing insulation on pipes;

-Removal of small quantities of asbestos-containing insulation on beams or above ceilings.
+Removal of small quantities of asbestos-containing insulation on beams or above ceilings;

 Replacement of an asbestos-containing gasket on a valve.
-Installation or removal of a small section of drywall.
+Installation or removal of a small section of drywall;

-Installation of electrical conduits through or proximate to asbestos-containing materials.
+Installation of electrical conduits through or proximate to asbestos-containing materials;

-Removal of small quantities of ACM only if required in the performance of another maintenance activity not intended as asbestos abatement.
+Removal of small quantities of ACM only if required in the performance of another maintenance activity not intended as asbestos abatement;

-Removal of asbestos-containing thermal system insulation not to exceed amounts greater than those which can be contained in a single glove bag.
+Removal of asbestos-containing thermal system insulation not to exceed amounts greater than that which can be contained in a single glove bag;

-Minor repairs to damaged thermal system insulation which do not require removal.
+Minor repairs to damaged thermal system insulation which do not require removal; or

 Repairs to a piece of asbestos-containing wallboard.

-State – Commonwealth of Massachusetts
+State – Commonwealth of Massachusetts.

-State of the Art – The latest and most sophisticated or advanced stage of technology or science that is generally accepted by, and applied to the fields of asbestos abatement, asbestos consulting, asbestos analysis and asbestos training.
-State of the art practices and procedures shall be in accordance with applicable state and federal regulations, and professional standards generally recognized by the asbestos consulting industry and asbestos professional associations, and in accordance with current practices taught by Certified Training Providers.
+State of the Art – The latest and most sophisticated or advanced stage of technology or science that is generally accepted by and applied to the fields of asbestos abatement, asbestos consulting, asbestos analysis and asbestos training.
+State of the art practices and procedures shall be in accordance with applicable state and federal regulations, professional standards generally recognized by the asbestos consulting industry and asbestos professional associations, and in accordance with current practices taught by Certified Training Providers.

 Surfacing Material – Material in a building that is sprayed-on, troweled-on, or otherwise applied to surfaces, such as acoustical plaster on ceilings and fireproofing materials on structural members, or other materials on surfaces for acoustical, fireproofing, or other purposes containing more than 1% asbestos